arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### The "Sketch"

-In the Arduino project, a program is referred to as a "Sketch".
+In the Arduino project, a program is referred to as a "sketch".
 A sketch is a file that you write your program inside.
 It has the `.ino` extension, and is always stored in a folder of the same name.

 The folder can include other files, such as a **header file**, that can be included in your sketch.